xiphiasrex/bg3-convert2toolkit/README.md

 ---
 ## File structure for project Stats conversion
-If converting to a toolkit project, the generated data needs to conform to expected file name to be correctly structured in the editor project.
+If converting to a toolkit project, the generated data needs to conform to expected file names to be correctly structured in the editor project.

 Expected file names (note not all types may be supported currently)